This is a guest article from Jennifer Moline*.

 Certain colors, particularly red and green, are the most likely to create accessibility problems for colorblind individuals.
 If a site comprises these colors, that leaves only contrast to keep the text and background from blending together.
 Low contrast and odd colors tend to look garish and be difficult to read even for those who are not colorblind, so it’s a good practice to ensure that text and backgrounds contrast strongly.

 Text Size and Serifs

-Text on your average website is 12 to 14 point in size, but you should consider your target audience before following this trend.
-If your site is targeted toward the elderly, larger text as the default size would be preferable, because elderly individuals tend to have more trouble reading small text.
+Text on your average website is 12 to 14 points in size, but you should consider your target audience before following this trend.
+If your site is targeted toward the elderly, larger text as the default size would be preferable because elderly individuals tend to have more trouble reading small text.
 Similarly, using sans-serif fonts makes text easier on the eyes when viewing it on a monitor.